IDoCodingStuffs/python-doodles/freeform-log.md

 ### 8 PM
 It's definitely looking promising.
 Next, let me add some layer norm right after the max pool into the attention block and see how that affects things.

+### 9 PM
+At some point, I can look into accumulated gradients.
+Loss fluctuates the first few epochs I bother checking, but then my batch size is just 1.

+### 10 PM
+So it just fluctuates between 0.18 and 0.23 training loss per iter.
+Next, what if I remove the transformer blocks?
+Not much difference.
+I'll have it run overnight with the transformer block, then remove them and run without next.
+After that, I can also try stuff like LSTM or RNNs too.